 Once a patient decides to seek medical treatment, the doctor usually conducts a physical examination first to see if the symptoms felt are related to balanitis.
 If there are any discharges, the doctor then orders a swab together with a urine test to see the presence of bacteria or fungi, which may be causing the problem.

 If a skin condition is causing the swelling, a doctor may do a biopsy where a small piece of tissue is collected from the penis for examination.
 A patient is usually given local anesthesia to make sure the procedure is not painful and uncomfortable.

 The treatment for balanitis

-If you do have balanitis, you should keep the effected area clean while discontinuing the use of all scented soaps, lotions or powders that could be causing the irritation or aggravating it.
+If you do have balanitis, you should keep the affected area clean while discontinuing the use of all scented soaps, lotions, or powders that could be causing the irritation or aggravating it.
 To make washing comfortable, warm water could be used to reduce the swelling.

 Once the diagnosis is done, the doctor will most likely prescribe an anti-itch cream and antibiotic or antifungal medication if there is an infection.
 In some cases, medicated creams with steroids could be prescribed to treat the inflammation.

 Balanitis can sometimes last for several years and if the discomfort becomes too much, regular or extreme, in some cases balanitis may also be cured by circumcision, which offers a more permanent resolution.